Why Switch from Do Not Pay?

 - Some users report issues with linking certain bank accounts.

-- The savings aren't guaranteed.
+- The savings aren't guaranteed, just attempted.

 GetHuman